-Wool is a very useful fibre, as it is heat insulating even when wet.
+Wool is a very useful fiber, as it is heat insulating even when wet.
 The natural lanolin that conditions the fleece makes wool self-cleaning and dirt-repellent, which is why it can so often be aired instead of washed.

 Merino Merino sheep are bred for their superior wool fleece.
-The wool fibres are fine, naturally crimped and soft.
+The wool fibers are fine, naturally crimped and soft.
 Merino sheep are the most valued breed for wool production globally.
 We often use merino wool, and sometimes organic merino wool.
 All of our merino wool is mulesing-free.